 In the last 50 years we have lost an overwhelming number of species globally, that is no secret.
 Some of the reasons for these declines and extinctions are overpopulation, deforestation, consumer culture, climate change, animal exploitation, and other harming sources.

 Every year we lose close to 10,000 wildlife species.
 The UK is now one of the most nature depleted palces on the planet.
 Jeffrey Kluger highlights in “No species is forever”, that this accelerated rate of decline is between 5,000 – 10,000 higher than what the natural extinction rate is.
-It is not too late to save our wildlife but we need to work together. (put a link to resources on things you can do to help)
+It is not too late to save our wildlife but we need to work together.

 Why we need wildlife

 The WWF puts it very well by stating that “Biodiversity underpins the health of the planet and has a direct impact on all our lives.
 Put simply, reduced biodiversity means millions of people face a future where food supplies are more vulnerable to pests and disease, and where fresh water is in irregular or short supply.”

 Putting it simply conservation efforts don’t just benefit the environment, they benefit humanity too.
 Imagine if all pollinators such as bees suddenly disappeared, what would pollinate the flowering plants including crops, that depended on them?
 It is acceptable to presume that this would lead to a long term negative impact on us all – not just humans.

 Wildlife Survival on our Doorstep